Balancingrock/VJson/README.md

 #Features
 - Creates a fully featured JSON hierarchy from file (or String).
-- Easy subscript accessors (creation & interrogation).
+- Intuitive subscript accessors (for creation & interrogation).
 - Interrogation operations for item existence and item types.
-- Interpret items as other types (eg read a Bool as a String).
+- Interpret items as other types (eg read a Bool as a String or vice-versa).

 #Usage
-To use VJson: Add the files ASCII.swift and VJson to your project.
+To use VJson: Add the files ASCII.swift and VJson.swift to your project.

 Example usage (Full example, you can use the code below directly)